isaiah1112/sshreader/docs/source/index.rst

 This is so that you don't make a box unusable and was arrived at per my own testing.
 Currently,
 \_\_cpuHardLimitFactor\_\_ is set to 3 [1]_ .

-..
-[1] These numbers may increase in the future.

 Topics
 ------